diegovalle/Homicide-MX-Drug-War/readme.md

-﻿_----Work in Progress: I'm still gathering information on the military operations, some info may change----_

-Homicide in Mexico and the Drug War
+﻿Homicide in Mexico and the Drug War
 =========================================================
 Homicides in Mexico have increased greatly since the government sent in the military to fight drug cartels in December 2006.
 These series of scripts explore various statistics related to the increase in violence